5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 You now have a perfect fabric circle

-Step 2: Finalize the Cutting Fabric
+Step 2: Score the Fabric Edges

 Reposition the basketball on the table.